 Sometimes, the anal glands are emptied out by forceful contractions of the anal sphincter when the dog is upset or in extreme fear.

 Problems Related to Canine Anal Glands

-Perhaps the most common problem related to canine anal glands is anal sac impaction, which means the anal sacs have become too full and are not emptied out completely.
+Perhaps the most common anal gland problem is anal sac impaction, which means the anal sacs have become too full and are not emptied out completely.

 As a result, the sacs become swollen and tender, and the liquid secretion becomes extremely thick, plugging the openings of the anal sacs.

 Anal sac impactions may be caused by constipation or infrequent bowel movement.